GMOD/Apollo3/packages/website/docs/cli/file.md

                              NB: There is no check for whether the file complies to this type
                              <options:
                              text/x-fasta|text/x-gff3|application/x-bgzip-fasta|text/x-fai|application/x-gzi|autodetect>
+  -z, --gzip                 Input is gzip compressed
       --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      Use credentials from this profile

 DESCRIPTION
   Upload a local file to the Apollo server

   This command only uploads a file and returns the corresponding file id.
   To add an assembly based on this file use `apollo assembly add-file`.
   To upload & add an assembly in a single pass see commands `apollo assembly add-*`

 EXAMPLES
   Upload local file, type auto-detected: